apache/beam/website/www/site/content/en/contribute/_index.md

 Since the PMC members are responsible for establishing the Apache Beam vision and leading our community to work in harmony to achieve it, we look for committed individuals who can perform the responsibilities of the PMC, as well as lead our community to fulfill its vision.
 This is why we strive to build a diverse PMC that complements skills and expertise sharing the same sets of values.

-Ideally, we find candidates among active community members that have shown initiative to shape the direction of Beam and have shown willingness to learn the official processes, such as how to create or verify for releases, how to ensure trademark compliance for events, among others.
+Ideally, we find candidates among active community members that have shown initiative to shape the direction of Beam and have shown willingness to learn the official processes, such as how to create or verify releases, how to ensure trademark compliance for events, among others.
 We also expect PMC candidates to be level-headed, constructive, supportive, and willing to “disagree and commit” at times.

 A PMC member is also a committer, so if they are not initiated already, they will automatically become committers when joining the PMC.
 Therefore, the traits of Apache Beam committers also apply to PMC members.